chrwoizi/woizipass/README.md

 ## Deploy

 - set the environment variable JWT_SECRET to a secret password of arbitrary length.
+- set the environment variable SESSION_TIMEOUT_SECONDS to the maximum number of seconds between password prompts.
+Default is '600' (ten minutes).
 - deploy on docker (using the [Dockerfile](Dockerfile)).

 ## Chrome extension